brentp/hts-nim/README.md

 ## Static Builds

 `hts-nim` is meant to simplify and speed development and distribution.
 To that end, there is some machinery to help create truly static binaries for linux from nim-projects and for simple nim scripts.
 This means that there is no dependency on libhts.so.
-These builds only require docker and [this static binary XXX TODO](https://github.com/brentp/slivar/releases).
+These builds only require docker and [this static binary](https://github.com/brentp/hts-nim/releases/download/v0.2.8/hts_nim_static_builder).

 For a single file application that does not have a nimble file we can specify the dependencies using `--deps`: